 Support sustainable farm businesses, rural business innovation and diversification, so as to increase the average LFA farm business income to match the national average wage and increase the number of jobs within the sector to 3,250 by 2025.

-Progress: The most recent data from the Office for National Statistics’ Inter-Departmental Business Register showed that the number of jobs in the farming and land management sector in the National Park stood at 3,122.
-That represents an increase of over 400 jobs (16%) over the 3 years to March 2020.
+Progress: At October 2022, the Office for National Statistics’ Inter-Departmental Business Register showed that the number of jobs in the farming and land management sector in the National Park stood at 2,871.
+This is a drop from 2020 (3,128) but it still represents an increase of almost 200 jobs over the last 5 years.

 Rationale: ‘High-nature value’ farming is critical to the long-term well-being of the National Park’s special qualities but many farmers earn less than the minimum wage for the hours worked, and their core agricultural business currently operates at a loss.
 The Dales’ average farm business income is £19,000, compared to a national average of £22,800.
 Alongside reforms of agri-environment support, there is a need to improve core business profitability – with a renewed focus on improving business margins rather than just business turnover.
 Planning policy in the Yorkshire Dales Local plan is supportive of appropriate new farm and rural business development and diversification.